Why did I poop in my sleep?

 Fruit

 Though eating fruit is good for your health, it also contains a natural sugar called fructose that may cause loose stool and diarrhea.
-This is more likely to occur if you eat a large amount of fruit.9 To avoid runny stool, try to eat the fruit in moderation.
+This is more likely to occur if you eat a large amount of fruit.9 To avoid runny stool, try to eat fruit in moderation.
 Also, choose low-fructose fruit as much as possible.
-Citrus fruits and berries are popular low-sugar options.
+Citrus fruits and berries are popular low sugar options.

 Certain medications are a common cause of watery stool.
 Medications that may lead to diarrhea include:10